Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

     - Correlation Matrices: 3 features are highly correlated with the label: age, minigame, number of screen activities.
   - Feature Engineering:
     - Create "difference" feature to record the time difference between enrolled date and user first open date.
-    - Apply funnel analysis to categorize screen activities (detailed analysis in notebook), recording the number of each categorized activities.
+    - Apply funnel analysis to categorize screen activities (see detailed analysis in notebook), counting the number of categorized activities in each category.
   - Preprocessing:
-    - Apply standardization to avoid extreme numerical features affect prediction dramatically.
+    - Apply standardization to avoid extremely-valued numerical features which may affect prediction dramatically.

 ### 3. Model Building:
   - Implement **logistic regression**.